Comprehensive language-image pre-training for 3D medical image understanding: Related work

-Recent works have merged these two paradigms by introducing patch-based self-supervised objectives into a \ac{CLIP} training framework~\citep{naeem2024silc,maninis_tips_2025}, improving performance on dense downstream tasks, with the recent \sigliptwo~\citep{tschannen_siglip_2025} combining \ac{CLIP}, generative captioning, and self-supervised objectives.
-Orthogonally, AM-RADIO~\citep{ranzinger2023radio} merges a variety of vision foundation models through a multi-teacher distillation approach, hoping to learn embeddings that excel at both global and local downstream tasks.
-Recently, \citet{simeoni2025dinov3} proposed \dinovthree, which achieved state-of-the-art performance on dense and global tasks with \ac{SSL} alone by scaling \dinovtwo and leveraging Gram Anchoring to maintain early dense task performance later in training.
+Contrastive \visionlanguage models such as \ac{CLIP}~\citep{radford2021learning} have demonstrated that large-scale paired image--text data enables transferable multimodal representations.
+Later variants improved the contrastive objective~\citep{zhai_sigmoid_2023}, or proposed a language-generation objective~\citep{tschannen2023image,wan2024locca}, with others including additional self-supervised objectives~\citep{naeem2024silc,maninis_tips_2025,tschannen_siglip_2025}.
+In parallel to this, \acf{SSL} methods~\citep{zhou2021ibot,simeoni2025dinov3} were developed to learn general purpose features from unpaired images, achieving strong general-purpose visual features in natural imaging.

-\paragraph{Pre-training in 3D medical imaging} Compared to natural imaging, 3D medical imaging incurs much higher computational costs due to its higher dimensionality and faces tighter data access constraints, limiting the overall amount of available data.
-These factors have slowed the progress in achieving general-purpose 3D encoders, as most works~\citep{zhou2021models,tang2022self,wu2024voco} pre-trained on different small-scale datasets and use various non-state-of-the-art architectures \citep{wald2025revisiting}.
+Compared to natural imaging, 3D medical imaging incurs much higher computational costs due to its higher dimensionality and faces stricter data access constraints, limiting the overall amount of available data.
+These factors have slowed the progress of 3D image \ac{SSL}, with a recent benchmark~\citep{wald2025openmind} showing that features generated by most 3D \ac{SSL} methods~\citep{zhou2021models,tang2022self,wu2024voco} improve either dense or global downstream tasks, but generally not both.
+For dense downstream tasks, \acp{MAE}~\citep{munk2024amaes,wald2025revisiting} remain the strongest pre-training method, yielding features that adapt well for 3D semantic segmentation.

-Nonetheless, recent efforts make large-scale datasets available, \citep{munk2024amaes,wald2024openmind}, and benchmark the currently available \ac{SSL} strategies of the 3D imaging domain at scale.
-Across these evaluations, \ac{MAE}~\citep{he2022masked,munk2024amaes,wald2025revisiting} proved to be the currently strongest dense pre-training baseline for volumetric segmentation, while contrastive pre-training schemes \citep{tang_self-supervised_2022,wu_large-scale_2024} proved superior for global tasks.
-However, no pre-training method has shown so far to deliver good performance in dense and global downstream tasks.